 The preview panel stays synchronized with the selection in tree panels.

-Apply a standard or personal command to a file
+Apply a command to a file

 Just find the file you want to edit with a few keystrokes, type